Black-Star-Institute/blackstar.github.io/docs/people/garner_ronald.md

 & Therapy.
 He has also been an Organizer for various UFO Conferences & Events.

 When did Garner investigate Burisch?
 Did Garner talk to him personally?
+He seems to have spoken to Burisch's mother?

 # Alien photo hoax